Southern Garrett High School

 Southern Garrett High School is a public high school in Oakland, Maryland, United States, with 578 students.
 The school mascot is a Ram, and the school colors are red and white.
-Established in 1950, the school is a notable institution.
-The school was originally built as a junior-senior high school (grades 7-12).
-Southern has a fascinating layout, featuring three wings, a greenhouse, and an extensive array of workshops.
+Established in 1950, the school was originally built as a junior-senior high school (grades 7-12).
+The layout of the school features three wings, a greenhouse, and an extensive array of workshops.